KatherineMichel/portfolio/doc/2024-recap.md

 Created PyCon US 2024 Recap presentation based on my blog post Python Guild
 Coincide with release of videos on youtube
+Dovetail nicely into PyLadies event
+If you are interested...
 Also, read the Language Summit articles for the first time and was able to grok the content -->